Unique-Divine/Commonplace-Book/programming-languages/typescript.md

 npm install -g @graphprotocol/graph-cli yarn global add @graphprotocol/graph-cli
 ```
-Enables `graph` commands
+This enables `graph` commands.
+Restart your shell after completing the installation in order ot use `graph`.

 Instructions here: [AssemblyScript API](https://thegraph.com/docs/en/developer/assemblyscript-api/)
 1. Run `graph codegen`: This generates AssemblyScript types for a subgraph.
+You can run this command in the same directory as the "subgraph.yaml" or specify the path manually using `graph codegen path/to/subgraph.yaml`.
+  - Successful completion

 Q: What are the types `u8` and `u32`?
 These are `number` types corresponding to the common, unsigned integer types (8-bit unsigned integer) in WebAssembly.
 In `node_modules/assemblyscript/std/assembly`, they're defined like follows: